 The language of the business world is often said to be English, but it’s always been about maths (accounting and finance).
 Even the best business idea won’t take off if it isn’t able to turn over a profit, so having managers to measure value is crucial.

 But who comes up with the ideas that take your business to the next level?
 Leaders do.
 Take someone like the late Steve Jobs.
-He may not have been the most pleasant person to work with, and chances are he never submitted quarterly statements himself, but he was truly a business leader by empowering Apple’s fanbase to essentially revolutionise digital communications as we know them.
+He may not have been the most pleasant person to work with, and chances are he never submitted quarterly statements himself.
+Still, he was indeed a business leader by empowering Apple’s fanbase to revolutionize digital communications as we know them essentially.